 A Sharjah court will deliver its judgement on a $300 million bounced cheque case against Naqvi and colleague Mohammad Rafique Lakhani today, according to Gulf News, after the public prosecutor’s office issued arrest warrants earlier this month against the two executives.

 The cheques relate to loans from Hamid Jafar, founder of Sharjah-based Crescent Group, to Abraaj and Naqvi.

 Bouncing a cheque is a criminal offence in the UAE.
 If Naqvi were to be found guilty, he would face up to 3 years in prison.
-Currently, he is believed to be out of the country.For all the latest UAE news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Currently, he is believed to be out of the country.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.